Leth13/QS_Sinsystem_S.meliloti/README.md

 ## Reaction Rates

 The reaction rates are in the parameters.txt file.
-They come from the simulation of X species [Buceta et al.](http://example.com/ "Title") or from the data of [Bettenworth et al.]().
+They were extracted from the data of [Bettenworth et al.](https://doi.org/10.1038/s41467-022-30307-6) or, where information was lacking, assumed from the simulation of the LuxR/LuxI quorum sensing system of Vibrio fisheri in [Buceta et al.](https://bmcsystbiol.biomedcentral.com/articles/10.1186/1752-0509-7-6).
 If new literature comes out about the actual rates of the S. meliloti species, it's advised to update them.

 ## Deterministic simulations

-The deterministic simulation is based on a set of ODES and the [ODEset solver of Matlab](insert link to that documentation).
+The deterministic simulation is based on a set of ODES and the [ODEset solver of Matlab](https://it.mathworks.com/help/matlab/ref/odeset.html).

 myode_full is blah blah

-myode_expr has the internal variable DNAexpr set to 0 to simulate a mutant.
+myode_expr has the internal variable 'DNAexpr = 0' to simulate a mutant lacking the expr gene.

   example code